shahbaz-kamal/batch-5-assignment-1/readme.md

 # Topic 1: How TypeScript Improves Code Quality and Maintainability

 Javascript is a dynamically typed language.
-This means we can assign any type of valy to a variable.
+This means we can assign any type of value to a variable.
 For small projects this can be okay, but for larger projects type checking is necessary for error free code.
 Here comes the typescript, providing a strong typing system, this can be solved.
 Using type checking, its easier to find bugs.
 As javascript can catch error in runtime but in typescript we can catch error while writing code.
 Typescript also provides a huge benefit.
 That is for developers who learned js from es6 he/she might not know about older version of javascript.
 Some browsers might not support es6.
 So for that reason code needs to be converted to older versions of js.
 By using typescript we can convert code to any versions of js code.
 Thus can improve code quality and project maintainability.

 # Topic 2 : TypeScript Interfaces vs Types: Key Differences